MallikaJayaraman/tidydataproject/README.md

 Course project for Getting and Cleaning Data

 ## Overview
 This file contains a description of the steps I took to complete the Course Project for the Getting and Cleaning Data course taught by Johns Hopkins University on Coursera.
-For this project, I compiled accelerometer and gyroscope data from a UCI Machine Learning experiment into a tidy data file, following the principles outlined in Hadley Wickam's tidy data article.
+For this project, I compiled accelerometer and gyroscope data from a UCI Machine Learning experiment into a tidy data file, following the principles outlined in Hadley Wickham's tidy data article.

 The data can be accessed here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Hadley Wickman's article is available here: https://www.jstatsoft.org/article/view/v059i10/v59i10.pdf
+Hadley Wickham's article is available here: https://www.jstatsoft.org/article/view/v059i10/v59i10.pdf

 ## Methods
 In order to create a tidy data file, I followed the five basic steps outlined in the project assigment: